jkaberg/tvhProxy/README.md

 5. Finally run the app with: ```$ python tvhProxy.py```

 #### Virtual host configuration
-1. Add an entry to /etc/hosts to use as a virtual host:
+1. Add an entry to /etc/hosts to use as a virtual host (on the machine running PMS):

     ```
 127.0.0.1	localhost